 For those wondering what I'm doing to support natural sleep now, this is my Rx: a cool room, a bed I love, I diffuse Serenity blend (doTERRA) or lavender essential oil most nights, I don't drink caffeine after noon, I try and sweat most days, and sometimes, when I remember, I take magnesium or passionflower.
 But above all, the best antidote to sleeplessness is living right.
 By that I mean practicing what I've learned in recovery: telling the truth, apologizing quickly when I've made mistakes, trusting in God, and helping others.
 I don't do this perfectly.
 I mess up all the time.
 But I am trying.
 Every day I try to do a little better than the day before.

 Below is a picture of me today.
 No filter.
 About to hit publish.
 My eyes are puffy because allergies are killing me and it's also been a rough couple of weeks.
-I've had two cups of coffee and last night all I took before bed was a giant spoonful of peanut butter cup ice cream (that does not help, by the way).
+I've had two cups of coffee and last night all I took before bed was a giant spoonful of peanut butter cup ice cream (that does not help with the sleep, by the way!).
 Not everything is perfect, but I've got my own back.
 Most importantly.
 Most importantly, I trust myself.

 I love you.
 Keep going.